 Whether you've decided to formula feed your baby from the start, are supplementing your breast milk with formula, or are switching from breast milk to formula, you're bound to have questions.
 Here are answers to some common queries about formula feeding.

 Do I need to sterilize my baby's bottles?

-After that, you'll need to wash bottles and nipples in hot, soapy water (or run them through the dishwasher) after every use.
+After that, it's not necessary to sterilize your baby's bottles and supplies each time you feed your baby.
+You will need to wash bottles and nipples in hot, soapy water (or run them through the dishwasher) after every use.
 They can transmit bacteria if not cleaned properly.

 How do I prepare my baby's bottles?

 Prepare your baby's formula by mixing water and the appropriate amount of powdered infant formula.
 The packaging on the side of the formula container will tell you how much to use.
 Carefully follow the directions.
 You can use tepid (room temperature) tap water, as long as your local or state health departments have labeled it as safe to drink.

 If you're concerned about your water, you may sterilize it to kill germs.
 Here's how:

 - pour cold tap water into a teapot or saucepan

 - place pot on the stove over medium heat

 - bring water to a rolling boil, and let boil for about a minute